40thieves/almchart/readme.md

 #### Changing the selected data sources

-Once the chart has been initialised, the selected data sources for the x- and y-axes can be changed using the `setConfig()` method.
+Once the chart has been initialised, the selected data sources for the x- and y-axes can be changed using the `setConfig()` method, and redrawn.

 ```js
 chart.setConfig({